camwebb/slacka/README.md

  * To post a new message to the channel: `slacka <channel> new "your message"`
  * To post a message to a thread: `slacka <channel> <thread_id> "your message"` (e.g.: `slacka news 1610131196.000800 "I agree!"`)
+ * To check for new posts in the channel, or new replies to the most recent post: `slacka ck`.